Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 \subsection{Fine compactified Jacobians of singular curves}

-Let $X$ be a {\em reduced} (projective) curve.
+Let $X$ be a {\em reduced} projective connected curve.
 The {\bf {\em generalized Jacobian}} $J(X)$ of $X$ is the connected component of the Picard scheme of $X$ containing the identity.
 It is not difficult to see that $J(X)$ is a smooth irreducible algebraic group of dimension equal to the arithmetic genus $p_a(X)$ of $X$, parametrizing line bundles on $X$ that have multidegree zero, i.e. degree zero on each irreducible component of $X$.
 However, for a singular curve $X$, the generalized Jacobian $J(X)$ is rarely complete.
-The problem of compactifying it is very natural and it has attracted the attention of many mathematicians, starting from the pioneering work of Mayer-Mumford and of Igusa in the 50's, till the more recent works of Oda-Seshadri, Altmann-Kleiman, Caporaso, Pandharipande, Simpson, Esteves, etc.. (we refer to the introduction of \cite{est1} for an account of the different approaches).
+The problem of compactifying it is very natural and it has attracted the attention of many mathematicians, starting from the pioneering work of Mayer-Mumford and of Igusa in the 50's, till the more recent works of Oda-Seshadri, Altmann-Kleiman, Caporaso, Pandharipande, Simpson, Jarvis, Esteves, etc.. (we refer to the introduction of \cite{est1} for an account of the different approaches).

-Here we will consider Esteves's {\bf {\em fine compactified Jacobians}}, as constructed by E. Esteves in \cite{est1}.
-We briefly review the definition of Esteves's fine compactified Jacobians of a reduced curve $X$ (following the notation introduced in \cite{MV}); we refer the reader to \S\ref{S:fine-Jac} for more details.
-A \emph{polarization} on $X$ is a tuple of rational numbers $\un q=\{\un q_{C_i}\}$, one for each irreducible component $C_i$ of $X$, such that $|\un q|:=\sum_i \un q_{C_i}\in \Z$.
-A torsion-free rank-1 sheaf $I$ on $X$ of degree $\deg I:=\chi(I)-\chi(\O_X)$ equal to $|\un q|$ is called \emph{$\un q$-semistable} (resp. \emph{$\un q$-stable}) if for every proper subcurve $Y\subset X$, we have that
+Here we will consider {\bf {\em fine compactified Jacobians}}, as constructed by E. Esteves in \cite{est1}.
+Fine compactified Jacobians depend upon a \emph{polarization} on $X$, which for us will be simply a collection of rational numbers $\un q=\{\un q_{C_i}\}$, one for each irreducible component $C_i$ of $X$, such that $|\un q|:=\sum_i \un q_{C_i}\in \Z$.
+A torsion-free rank-1 sheaf $I$ on $X$ of Euler characteristic $\chi(I):=h^0(X,I)-h^1(X,I)$ equal to $|\un q|$ is called \emph{$\un q$-semistable} (resp. \emph{$\un q$-stable}) if for every proper subcurve $Y\subset X$, we have that